 All decisions are discussed in assembly, held with all school components, as a form to generate autonomy and to find the best ways to generate each project and other situations that are part of the group’s quotidian.

-The Digital Mosaic is key to Lumiar methodology, as it is a platform that contains planning modules and the mosaic curriculum divided in skills and contents.
+The Digital Mosaic is key to Lumiar methodology, as it is a platform that contains planning modules and the mosaic curriculum divided into skills and contents.
 At Digital Mosaic, managers, educators, students, and parents can follow, register, and evaluate the processes that organize school life.
-To sum up, it is a pioneering intelectual technology that guides all the school organization through cycles, projects, and continuous assessment of each student, enabling participatory management, active learning, and the critical reflection over their own development processes.
+To sum up, it is a pioneering intellectual technology that guides all the school organization through cycles, projects, and continuous assessment of each student, enabling participatory management, active learning, and the critical reflection over their own development processes.